MissLostCodes/WanderLust/README.md

 Use the search bar to find the best places to stay or explore new locations.

 Sign Up / Log In:
-Use your Google or Facebook account to sign up or log in for a personalized experience.
+ sign up or log in for a personalized experience.

 Book Your Stay:
 Find your ideal hotel and book it instantly.
 Leave reviews after your stay to help others.

-Get Personalized Recommendations:
-The platform will suggest travel destinations based on your preferences and past bookings.

 🔧 Development
 If you’d like to contribute to the development of WanderLust, follow these steps: